People Want Us To Judge Their "Am I The Jerk?" Stories

 So now you’re angry.
 Essentially this woman is telling you to go sit somewhere else and they’re essentially disrespecting you and the assigned seating for the train.
 You feel robbed and what do you do?
 You go and notify an attendant so that they can correct the situation.

-The attendant comes and you explain to them how this mother and child were in your assigned seating.
 The mother says to the intended ‘I understand this gentleman wants his seat, but I and my daughter are tired so we won’t be giving these seats up’.
+The attendant turns to you and says ‘sorry, nothing we can do here’.

 Enraged; you go off and tell the attendant how it isn’t fair and you paid for this seat.
 You’re even more enraged because the attendant is someone who works for the company and they should be obligated to correct the situation.